Grate-Oracle-Lewot/GrateCrystal/README.md

   - All non-legendary Pokémon can be obtained prior to the Pokémon League
   - Enemy trainer parties are more diverse and generally stronger, and new trainers are found throughout the game
   - Any Pokémon that received a new evolution in a later generation has its base stats increased to about halfway between its original stats and those of its evolution, to compensate for the evolutions not being present
-  - Pokémon that would/should have Levitate as an Ability can now learn Fly, to compensate for the lack of Abilities
-  - Small first-form bird Pokémon can no longer learn Fly, needing to evolve first
   - All Pokémon that only belonged to one Egg Group now belong to two, and legendaries can now breed with Ditto (except for Mewtwo)
 - After defeating Blue, you can battle Prof. Oak at Mr. Pokémon's house once per day, and if you win, Mr. Pokémon will give you another Odd Egg (or if you have Mewtwo in your party at the time, a Mewtwo egg)
 - Bill now gives you a Surfing Pikachu instead of a normal Eevee